-Andrew M. Tatge is a business and family law attorney with Gislason & Hunter LLP (www.gislason.com) and can be reached at firstname.lastname@example.org or (507) 387-1115.
+Andrew M. Tatge is a partner and chair of the Family Law and Divorce Practice Group at Gislason & Hunter LLP (www.gislason.com).
+He regularly represents farmers, business owners, professionals, and other high earning and high net worth individuals (or their spouses) in divorce and related actions.
+Andrew can be reached at firstname.lastname@example.org or (507) 387-1115.
 This information is general in nature and should not be construed as tax or legal advice.